Merchant Account: What Is It?

 Retail: This merchant account is for shops that sell things in a set place.
 Low startup and transaction costs are often provided to these businesses.

 Mobile merchants: If your company goes to events, like food trucks.
 You’ll need a mobile merchant account.
 You can buy mobile credit card processing hardware to accept payments made using mobile credit cards.
-That is simple to assemble and utilise.
+That is simple to assemble and utilize.

 E-commerce: If you conduct business by phone or online.
 There are merchant accounts that can meet your requirements.
 Such as e-commerce merchant accounts (explained in more detail below).